Skip to content

 Warm Scandinavian Design

 Scandinavian design emphasizes a grounding comfort and return to natural settings.
-Using a wide range of browns and whites plus natural woods creates a soothing, monochromatic palette as a perfect accompaniment to the aesthetic.
+Using a wide range of browns and whites, plus natural woods, creates a soothing, monochromatic palette as a perfect accompaniment to the aesthetic.

 Japandi Design

-Defined as the juxtaposition of Japanese Zen-minimalism and Scandinavian functionality, Japandi creates a perfect fusion of form and function.
-Neutral paint color palettes with calming and tranquil qualities— such as beige, tan, stone, oatmeal—are contrasted sparingly with deep indigo, dark gray and brown.
-If brighter hues are chosen, it’s done with intention.
+Neutral paint color palettes with calming and tranquil qualities— such as beige, tan, stone, oatmeal—are contrasted sparingly with deep indigo, dark gray, and brown.
+If brighter hues are chosen, it's done with intention.

 Cottagecore Design

-A rebuttal against technology overload, Cottagecore is an extension of Grandmillennial or Granny Chic lifestyle and defined as a romantic interpretation of rural, agricultural times and simpler life through a style of dress, design and décor — reminiscent of what one might find in a cottage in the countryside.
-Browns and neutrals are infused through a palette that is worn in and comfortable paired with muted accent colors including ivory, brown, beige, olive green, mustard yellow, baby pink, dusty rose, light and buttery yellows, baby and watery blues and warm grays.
+Browns and neutrals are infused through a palette that is worn in and comfortable, paired with muted accent colors including ivory, brown, beige, olive green, mustard yellow, baby pink, dusty rose, light and buttery yellows, baby and watery blues, and warm grays.

 Desert Abode

-As desert living has trended forward in recent years, with Palm Springs and Joshua Tree highlighting fresh ideals in desert lifestyle and slow living, so to have the color palettes trended to warm neutrals and browns.
-Transformative quiet retreats for the “always on” or for anyone looking to take a breath and reconnect with the natural world dot the desert landscape and the color palettes stay true to the region and its natural, picturesque landscape.
+Transformative quiet retreats for the "always on" or for anyone looking to take a breath and reconnect with the natural world dot the desert landscape, and the color palettes stay true to the region and its natural, picturesque landscape.

 Brown Color Palettes